marchev/docker-librarian-puppet/README.md

-docker-librarian-puppet
+marchev/librarian-puppet
 =======================

-Dockerfiles for base images that use librarian-puppet to be provisioned
+Base images with `puppet` & `librarian-puppet` provisioned

-How to use them
+Usage
 ---------------
-1. Use them as an argument for the FROM instruction of your Dockerfile
+1. Specify one the base image as a `FROM` instruction of your `Dockerfile`, e.g. `FROM marchev/librarian-puppet`
-1. Put a librarian Puppetfile in the same directory of your Dockerfile
+1. Create a `Puppetfile` in the same directory as `Dockerfile`
-1. Put a puppet file in manifests/site.pp with your provisioning
+1. Create a `manifests/site.pp` file with your Puppet provisioning